pauldotyu/azure-virtual-desktop-terraform/README.md

 To run the Terrafrom script locally, take a look at the [`terraform.yml`](./github/workflows/terraform.yml) workflow file.
 There you'll find a `terraform plan` and `terraform apply` command with all the arguments you'll need.

 > **NOTE:** If you decide to change the name of the sample.tfvars file, you'll also need to update the filename in the workflow.

+### Virtual Network Peerings

+You may run into a situation where the virtual networks you need to peer with are in different subscriptions.
+In my lab environment, I have a DevOps VM in a DevOps subscription and a AD DS VM in a Network Operations subscription (Hub Virtual Network or NetOps).
+In order for this pipeline to run successfully, it will need to be able to peer out to the virtual networks in the external subscriptions and peer back in from the virtual networks in the external subscriptions.

+To do this, we'll use separate AzureRM providers for each subscription we need to interact with: one for DevOps and another for NetOps.
+The providers will be aliased and given a subscription id.
+Be sure to set the subscription id in your \*.tfvars file.
+If your DevOps and NetOps resources are in the same subscription, you should be able to simply pass in the same subscription id for each.

+When Terraform does the peering, it will query the DevOps and NetOps subscriptions for any virtual networks that have a specific tag.
+This way we can dynamically peer with any virtual network and not have to hard-code resource ids in the \*.tfvars file.
+So make sure your DevOps and NetOps virtual networks have been tagged.
+I used `role=azops` as a key-value pair.

 ## Ansible Setup